-According to Dr. Nina Maisterra, a family medicine physician and clinic chief at UW Neighborhood South Lake Union Clinic, seeing your primary care doctor on a regular basis is vital to maintaining your health and preventing possible health problems.
-And the frequency with which you need to go may vary based on your age and individual risk factors.
+According to Dr. Nina Maisterra, a family medicine physician and clinic chief at UW Medicine Primary Care at South Lake Union, seeing your primary care doctor regularly is vital to maintaining your health and preventing possible future health problems.
+And the frequency you need to go may vary based on your age and individual risk factors.

-Maisterra says screenings, in particular, can provide opportunities for healthy lifestyle changes, especially when it comes to preventing illnesses that grow out of unhealthy behaviors.
-In other words, a screening can help you identify potential health problems before they become bigger, more challenging problems.
+Maisterra says screenings can provide opportunities for healthy lifestyle changes, especially when it comes to preventing illnesses that grow out of unhealthy behaviors.
+In other words, a screening can help you identify potential health problems before they become bigger and more challenging.

 Did you get your flu shot this year?
 If not, you should — even if you’re healthy.

-According to the Centers for Disease Control, nearly 80,000 Americans died during the 2017-2018 flu season, more than any of the previous 40 years.
-Hospitalizations and illnesses last year also hit a record high.
-But only 37% of adults got their flu shot.
+It might not be a health screening, but it still counts as preventive care.
+According to the Centers for Disease Control and Prevention (CDC), nearly 80,000 Americans died of flu and flu-related diseases during the 2017-2018 flu season, more than any of the previous 40 years.
+Hospitalizations and illnesses last year also hit a record high during this period, but only 37% of adults got their flu shot.

-This year, don’t let yourself be part of that “down for the count, sick with the worst flu ever” crew.
-Ask your doctor for a flu shot.
-(It’s usually covered by insurance.)
-And while you’re at it, see if you’re up to date on other vaccines you might need, like tetanus, diphtheria, pertussis (aka whooping cough), shingles and more.
+As of 2022, the CDC recommends that everyone gets a flu vaccine while getting their COVID-19 vaccine or booster, as many of us will be more susceptible to getting both viruses after a few years spent in isolation.
+And while you’re at it, see if you’re up to date on other vaccines you might need, like tetanus/diphtheria, pertussis (aka whooping cough), shingles and more recently, monkeypox.
 If you have an international trip coming up, be sure to mention that, too.

 Maisterra says most people will need to undergo at least a few cancer screenings regularly, especially as they get older.
-A few of the most important screenings are mammograms, colonoscopies, cervical cancer screenings and skin cancer screenings.
+A few of the most essential screenings are breast cancer screening, colon cancer screening, cervical cancer screenings and skin cancer screenings.

-Heart health is key to your overall wellness, which is why most doctors recommend undergoing a set of tests during many of your wellness visits.
+Heart health is key to your overall wellness, so most doctors recommend undergoing a set of tests during your wellness visits.
 If you schedule a physical exam with your primary care doctor, you should expect a blood pressure screening to check for high blood pressure, a risk factor for heart disease.

 Maisterra also says to consider cholesterol screenings, which are typically recommended in adulthood.
-This is especially important if your family has a risk of heart disease, if you’re obese or have diabetes, or if you’ve had high numbers on previous screening tests.
-Screening for diabetes is also commonly offered during primary care appointments based on your age and other risk factors.
+This is especially important if high cholesterol or heart disease run in your family.
+Screening for diabetes is also commonly offered during primary care appointments, also based on risk factors such as family history and health habits.

 Mental health screenings

-Your doctor should screen you for depression and suicidal thoughts regularly, no matter your age.
-This kind of screening usually involves a series of questions about your mental state, worries and concerns, and can help your doctor get a sense for your overall well-being.
-If you’re diagnosed with depression, treatment can significantly improve the quality of your life.
+Regardless of age, your doctor should offer you a mental health screening test.
+This kind of screening usually involves a series of questions about your mental state, worries and concerns, which can help your doctor get a sense of your overall well-being.
+This can help determine if you are suffering from anxiety, depression, thoughts of suicide or other mental health conditions.
+If you’re diagnosed with a mental health condition, treatment can significantly improve the quality of your life.

-You can also talk to your doctor about any other mental health problems you might be experiencing, like anxiety.
-Primary care offices are safe spaces, and your doctor should be able to offer you tools to help you deal with your symptoms or provide a referral for those who need additional help.
+Primary care offices are safe spaces, and your doctor should be able to offer you tools to help you deal with your symptoms or provide a referral for additional mental health services.

-Many primary care clinics have integrated behavioral health services with a social worker, counselor, psychiatrist and health navigator to assist with your mental health and social support needs.
-Ask your doctor or clinic if this service is available for you.
+Many primary care clinics have integrated behavioral healthcare care with a social worker, counselor, psychiatrist and health navigator to assist with your mental health and social support needs.
+Ask your doctor or clinic if this service is available.

-Your doctor will also ask about your smoking and substance use behaviors during a routine physical exam.
+During a routine physical exam, your primary care doctor will also ask about your smoking and substance use behaviors.
 This may include questions about how many alcoholic drinks you consume in a week and whether or not you use illicit drugs.
-Depending on your answers, your doctor may recommend counseling or other treatment services.
+It’s important to be honest about these answers, even if you feel a bit nervous; your medical doctor is there to provide nonjudgmental solutions, which might include counseling or other treatment services.